Zyklon B: Use in the Holocaust

 The first gas chamber at Auschwitz II–Birkenau was the "red house" (called Bunker 1 by SS staff), a brick cottage converted to a gassing facility by tearing out the inside and bricking up the windows.
 It was operational by March 1942.
 A second brick cottage, called the "white house" or Bunker 2, was converted some weeks later.
 According to Höss, Bunker 1 held 800 victims and Bunker 2 held 1,200 victims.
-These structures were in use for mass-murder until early 1943.
+These structures were in use for mass murder until early 1943.
 At that point, the Nazis decided to greatly increase the gassing capacity of Birkenau.
 Crematorium II was originally designed as a mortuary with morgues in the basement and ground-level incinerators; they converted it into a killing factory by installing gas-tight doors, vents for the Zyklon B to be dropped into the chamber, and ventilation equipment to remove the gas afterwards.
 Crematorium III was built using the same design.
-Crematoria IV and V, designed from the beginning as gassing centers, were also constructed that spring.
+Crematoria IV and V, designed from the beginning as gas chambers, were also constructed that spring.
 By June 1943, all four crematoria were operational.
 Most of the victims were murdered using these four structures.

 The Nazis began shipping large numbers of Jews from all over Europe to Auschwitz in the middle of 1942.
 Those who were not selected for work crews were immediately gassed.
 Those selected to die generally comprised about three-quarters of the total and included almost all children, women with small children, all the elderly, and all those who appeared on brief and superficial inspection by an SS doctor not to be completely fit.
 The victims were told that they were to undergo delousing and a shower.
 They were stripped of their belongings and herded into the gas chamber.

 A special SS bureau known as the Hygienic Institute delivered the Zyklon B to the crematoria by ambulance.
 The actual delivery of the gas to the victims was always handled by the SS, on the order of the supervising SS doctor.
 After the doors were shut, SS men dropped Zyklon B pellets through vents in the roof or holes in the side of the chamber.
 The victims were dead within 20 minutes.
 Johann Kremer, an SS doctor who oversaw gassings, testified that the "shouting and screaming of the victims could be heard through the opening and it was clear that they fought for their lives".